Vedanta Aluminium Provides Essential Cooling Assets to District Jail in Jharsuguda - www.lokmattimes.com

 Vedanta Aluminium Provides Essential Cooling Assets to District Jail in Jharsuguda

-Jharsuguda (Odisha) [India], June 27: Vedanta Aluminium, India's largest producer of aluminium, provided essential cooling assets to the District ...
+PNN Jharsuguda (Odisha) [India], June 27: Vedanta Aluminium, India's largest producer of aluminium, provided essential cooling assets to the ...

 Vedanta's social interventions in the domains of education, healthcare, livelihood, skill development, grassroots sports, art & culture, with a focus on women and child development, reach out to nearly 80 villages in Jharsuguda and nearby areas, benefiting over 3 lakh people in a year.
 It empowers almost 5,000 women from over 350 SHGs, provides doorstep healthcare services to about 50,000 people annually, gives educational support to more than 13,000 students, has planted almost 1.50 lakh trees in partnership with locals at the community level.